keim-hs-esslingen/vdv-trias-xjc/README.md

 xjc -d generated -npa -b bindings.xml Trias.xsd
 ```

-The `-npa` flags are needed for JAXB unmarshallers to correctly deserialize XML.
+The `-npa` flag changes the generation behaviour for package level annotations.
+Please consult the *xjc* man page for details about it.

 ## 6. Remove generation timestamps (optional for git, svn, ... users)